An Expert Golfers Guide

 Golf in Charleston

 Charleston is a fantastic city to base yourself for a golf break; rich in history, superb restaurant scene, lively harbour and remarkable golf courses.

-To kick things off, there are three courses to note, all within a short drive of Charleston city centre.
-Patriots Point Links – This harbourfront great is located just a five minute drive from the city centre with fantastic views of the city, the harbor front and For Sumter.
-Dunes West – A course with history built on the site of the antebellum Lexington Plantation.
-The course is carved into the Bermuda covered Dunes and overlooked by 200 year old Oak trees.
+There are three courses to note to kick things off, all within a short drive of Charleston city centre.
+Patriots Point Links – This harbourfront great is located just a five-minute drive from the city centre with fantastic views of the city, the harbour front and For Sumter.
+Dunes West – A course with a history built on the site of the antebellum Lexington Plantation.
+The course is carved into the Bermuda covered Dunes and overlooked by 200-year-old Oak trees.
 Charleston National – The hidden gem in Charleston as the only non-resort in the area and another great design from Rees Jones.
-The natural terrain has been used to create a fair test of golf squeezed between pine & oak forests across the wetlands and lagoon.
+The natural terrain has been used to create a fair golf test squeezed between pine & oak forests across the wetlands and lagoon.

 Where to Stay in Charleston?

-Our favourite hotel recommendation in the Downtown area is the Francis Marion Hotel; which is a classic example of luxury and traditional design, at the heart of the city.
+Our favourite hotel recommendation in the Downtown area is the Francis Marion Hotel, a classic example of luxury and traditional design, at the heart of the city.
 Another option would be to take in the charm of the Waterfront, stay at the Courtyard by Marriott Charleston Waterfront.
 This hotel overlooks the Ashley River, a haven of peace and tranquillity.

-The Ryder Cup springs to mind when playing golf in Charleston.
+When playing golf in Charleston, you can’t help but think of the Ryder Cup.
 Only 45-minutes from the city is the one-and-only Kiawah Island.
-This is a golfing mecca that attracts golfers from all over the world, aspiring to relive the moment in 1991 when Bernhard Langer missed his putt on the final hole of the Ocean Course.
+A golfing mecca that attracts golfers from all over the world, aspiring to relive the moment in 1991 when Bernhard Langer missed his putt on the Ocean Course’s final hole.